baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > To facilitate discoverability, it is **RECOMMENDED** that a
 > `CustomResourceDefinition` exposing a Provisioned Service add
-> `service.binding/provisioned-service: "true"` as a label.
+> `servicebinding.io/provisioned-service: "true"` as a label.

 This helps to find all the Provisioned Service custom resouces.
 For example:

-    kubectl get customresourcedefinitions.apiextensions.k8s.io -l "service.binding/provisioned-service=true"
+    kubectl get customresourcedefinitions.apiextensions.k8s.io -l "servicebinding.io/provisioned-service=true"

 Next there is a side note:

 > Note: While the Provisioned Service referenced `Secret` data should contain a
-> `type` entry, the `type` must be defined before it is projected into an
+> `type` entry, the `type` must be defined as it is projected to a workload.
+The
-> application workload.
-This allows a mapping to enrich an existing secret.
+> relaxation of the requirement for provisioned services allows for a mapping to
+> enrich an existing secret.
+For example, `ServiceBinding` has fields to
+> override `type` and `provider` values.

 This is already discussed earlier.